SupaStuff/audioConvert/README.md

 	Then, open the generated .sln file.

-	In Release mode, build zlib and in Debug mode build taglib.
+	In Release mode, build zlib and in Debug mode build taglib and libsndfile.

-	In both cases, right click ALL_BUILD and build, then Right click INSTALL and build.
+	Right click ALL_BUILD and build, then Right click INSTALL and build.

     Now everything in my project should be ready to compile.
-If it isn't, that's too bad.
+If it isn't, that's too bad...

   To Release:

 	It doesn't work.

+v2

+  fixed the taglib problem.
+For now it only converts between lossless formats(wav, flac, and ogg).
+All the other options do wav for now.
+The output files don't copy the properties of the input files.

 v1

   uses taglib for reading the properties.
 It's broken.
-It's almostthe same as the sample code, but it crashes when retrieving the file properties.
+It's almost the same as the sample code, but it crashes when retrieving the file properties.